 - The research supervisor of any candidate is excluded from participating as a member of the selection committee.

-- The Award will be made annually at the Annual General Meeting of the APS ACT Psychology Interest Group, held at the Annual Conference of the Interest Group.
+- The Award will be made annually at the Annual General Meeting of the APS ACT Psychology Interest Group.

 - The selection committee may invite nominees to prepare their work for submission to the Australian Journal of Psychology.

 Candidates must be a member the APS and currently enrolled in an APAC accredited Honours, Master of Psychology, Professional Doctorate or a PhD program either at the time of application or in the year preceding the date of their nomination.

 - A call for nominations for the Award for APS ACT Psychology Interest Group Award should:

 - be provided to the Heads of Department of each tertiary institution that has independent membership of the Australian Vice-Chancellors Committee.

 - Candidates may be self-nominated or nominated by the Head of Department of an Australian tertiary institution.

 - Only one candidate can be nominated by the Head of Department from each Australian tertiary institution.

 - All nominations should be prepared in collaboration with the supervisor/s of the thesis.

 - Nominations should be submitted to the Chair of the National Committee of the APS ACT Interest Group prior to 31 October each year and include: